jarrodsb/ETAMU-binary-systems/README.md

 # ETAMU-binary-systems

 ## Project description
 A graduate research log for exoplanets within binary systems, at East Texas A&amp;M University.
-The goal is to use machine learning to classify the stability of exoplanet orbits within binary star systems.
+The goal of this project is to use machine learning to classify the stability of exoplanet orbits within binary star systems.

 ## People